Protect forest now

 Mild climate

-The Pacific Ocean with its gigantic masses of water acts as a heat heat reservoir.
-Particularly in the winter months, the water releases a lot of heat energy, which leads to extremely mild and short winters. and short winters.
-Due to this balanced climate climate, the growing season is unusually long and frost is rare. frost is rare.
-Plant parts that die and fall to the ground and fall to the ground are converted into new nutrients in biochemical converted into new nutrients in biochemical decomposition processes.
+The Pacific Ocean with its gigantic masses of water acts as a heat reservoir.
+Particularly in the winter months, the water releases a lot of heat energy, which leads to mild and short winters.
+Due to this balanced climate, the growing season is long, and frost is less prevalent compared to other regions.
+Plant parts that die and fall to the ground are converted into new nutrients in biochemical decomposition processes.

 Lichens

-The treetops are home to epiphytes such as mosses and ferns.
-Due to the good air quality and high humidity humidity, temperate primary rainforests are also home to many lichens such as beard, crust and lung lichens.
-Lichens are a symbiosis of a fungus and an alga.
-The fungus provides the body, the algae carries out the photosynthesis.
-The lichens are blown down by storms and fall to the forest floor the forest floor, where they release their nutrients.
+In the treetops, epiphytic plants such as mosses and ferns thrive.
+Due to the excellent air quality and high humidity, many lichens, including beard, crust, and lung lichens, also settle in temperate primary rainforests.
+Lichens are a symbiosis between a fungus and an alga: the fungus provides the structure, while the alga carries out photosynthesis.
+During storms, the lichens are blown down and fall to the forest floor, where they release their nutrients.

 Sufficient water

-In addition, the Pacific winds bring an extremely large amount of water into the forest, which in turn can be stored in the thick layer of moss and in the stored in the thick layer of moss and in the forest floor.
-This optimal nutrient and water supply, countless other plants grow alongside the trees countless other plants such as lichens, mosses and fungi grow alongside the trees, which in turn die off at some point.
-This creates a perpetual cycle in which each species contributes to an intact ecosystem. to an intact ecosystem.
+In addition, the Pacific winds bring an immense amount of water into the forest, which can be stored in the thick layer of moss and in the forest floor.
+Thanks to this optimal supply of nutrients and water, countless other plants, such as lichens, mosses, and fungi, grow alongside the trees, and eventually die off.
+This creates an ongoing cycle in which every species contributes to maintaining a healthy and balanced ecosystem.

 I would like to continue to receive information about the temperate rainforest.